Getting started with the Blazor TextBox component

-This section briefly explains about how to include Blazor TextBox component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This guide explains how to include the Blazor TextBox component in a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get start quickly with Blazor TextBox component, check on this video or GitHub sample.
+To get started quickly with the Blazor TextBox component, review this GitHub sample.

 Prerequisites